 Pour the blended pepper mixture into a pot and boil until it reduces and thickens.

-Season the chickens with salt, seasoning cube, thyme, curry, onion and ginger powders, then boil until it softs.
+Season the chickens with salt, seasoning cube, thyme, curry, onion and ginger powders, then boil until it softens.
 The cooking time will depend on the quantity.

 TIP: add as little as possible water when boiling.